ryanq47/WhisperNet/readme.md

   This is how you can start the server, along with a few additional common options

 	  python3 server.py --ip 0.0.0.0 --port 8080
-		  (opt) --evasionprofile <path_to_profile>
-		  (opt) --clientprofile <path_to_profile>
-		  (opt) --apischema <path_to_profile>

   #### Endpoints:
   - There are a collection of default endpoints used to interact with the server.
-Note, these can be changed via a yaml config file in 'Config\ApiSchemas\default.yaml'

-  - **/server**: Anything server related
-	  - /server/spawntcplistener [post]: Spawns a TCP listener.
-  - **/mgmt**: The management endpoint
-	  - /mgmt/login:  Log into the server
-	  - /mgmt/createuser: create a user
-	  - /mgmt/deleteuser: delete a user
-- **/files**: For file related operations (used by droppers, etc)
-	- /files/uploads: A mini file repo

- #### Addlt Details & short guides:
- - Evasion Profiles
- - Client Profiles
- - ApiSchema
+  - **/api**: API calls.
+Most items are nested here for Nodes & ?? to interact with

--  **Setting Up a Listener:** (move this to client)
+-  **Setting Up a Listener:**

-# Agent Guide
+# Client Guide

-The Agent Guide covers essential topics related to WhisperNet agents:
+The Client Guide covers essential topics related to WhisperNet agents: